Gas in Globular Clusters I: Gas Retention and Its Possible Consequences: Acknowledgements

 \section{Acknowledgements}

 We thank Abbas Askar, Holger Baumgardt, Aleksey Generozov, Mor Rozner, Andrew Winter and Claire Ye for valuable discussions.
+We also thank Holger Baumgardt for kindly providing the most recent values for the initial masses of the globular clusters in the LMC and SMC through private communication and the anonymous referee for their valuable comments.
 A.B.~acknowledges support from the Australian Research Council (ARC) Centre of Excellence for Gravitational Wave Discovery (OzGrav), through project number CE230100016.
 A.B. and H.B.P.~acknowledge support for this project from the European Union's Horizon 2020 research and innovation program under grant agreement No 865932-ERC-SNeX.